 - Strand 2 – M level assignment – a critical analysis, evaluation and comparison of a focus area of inclusive education within two diverse schools/working contexts/learning environments (3000 words)

 - Strand 3 – M level assignment Either: Option A: an individual-child level case study analysis and evaluation in the format of either a written paper or a presentation (including slides and commentary) – multimedia presentations will be acceptable and encouraged – (3000 words) or Option B: Provide a critical analysis of a piece of project work undertaken in your school / consortium to support the assessment and/or provision of services for pupils with SEND (3000 words).

 One Reflective Learning Log:

-You will need to have completed an undergraduate degree.
+You will need to have completed an undergraduate degree in order to be eligible to attend the Online International Award in SEN Coordination.
 Students must also be a current or an aspiring SENCO based in an international setting defined as a school that promotes international education, whether in an international or UK environment, either by adopting a curriculum such as that of the International Baccalaureate, or by following a national curriculum different from that of the school’s country of residence.

 We offer a flexible range of fees to suit you: